ROCm/HIP/docs/tutorial/reduction.rst

     +{
     +    if (tid < I)
     +        shared[tid] = op(shared[tid], shared[tid + I]);
-    +#ifdef __HIP_PLATFORM_NVIDIA__
-    +    __syncwarp(0xffffffff >> (WarpSize - I));
-    +#endif
     +});

-Because HIP typically targets hardware with warp sizes of 32 (NVIDIA GPUs and RDNA AMD GPUs) and 64 (CDNA AMD GPUs), portable HIP code must handle both.
+Because HIP targets AMD hardware with warp sizes of 32 (RDNA AMD GPUs) and 64 (CDNA AMD GPUs), HIP code must handle both.
 That is why instead of assuming a warp size of 32, make the warp size a template argument of the kernel.
 This allows you to unroll the final loop using ``tmp::static_for`` in a parametric way but still having the code read much like an ordinary loop.

 Promoting the warp size to being a compile-time constant also requires you to handle it similarly on the host-side.
 You can sandwich the kernel launch with ``tmp::static_switch``, promoting the snake-case run-time ``warp_size`` variable to a camel-case compile-time constant ``WarpSize``.